nict-wisdom/rannc/documents/tutorial.rst

 Wrap your model by using ``pyrannc.RaNNCModule`` with your optimizer.
 You can use the wrapped model in almost the same manner as the original model (see below).

-Note that the original model must be on a CUDA device.
+Note that the original model does not need to be on a CUDA device.
+Thus you can declare a very large model that does not fit to the memory of a GPU.

 .. code-block:: python

   model = Net()
-  model.to(torch.device("cuda"))
   opt = optim.SGD(model.parameters(), lr=0.01)
   model = pyrannc.RaNNCModule(model, optimizer)